|Title||Start Date & Time||End Date & Time|

-Kaltura is a rich media streaming service that supports audio and video streams, lecture capture and live broadcasts.
+Kaltura is a rich media streaming service that supports audio and video streams.

-Kaltura has been integrated into D2L, CU-Boulder's online learning environment.
-This integration allows instructors and students to upload video, audio, and image files into their D2L courses for sharing.
-Learn more.
+Kaltura has been integrated into D2L, CU Boulder's online learning environment.
+This integration allows instructors and students to upload video and audio files into their D2L courses for sharing.
+Visit the Kaltura - D2L Integration page to learn more.

-CU-Boulder departments or groups that need advanced control over their hosted media can work with OIT to gain access to the Kaltura Managment Console (KMC).
+CU Boulder departments or groups that need advanced control over their hosted media can work with OIT to gain access to the Kaltura Management Console (KMC).
 This web-based interface provides delegated management of content to individuals within colleges, schools, departments and groups, including group based delegated administration to allow multiple people to share the management of the organization's content.
 Learn more.

 Faculty, staff, and students.